Skip to content

 bash

-swarmlord status <name>
+swarmlord status [name]

 swarmlord logs

 Show recent sessions for a deployed agent.
+Matches sessions by agent name, trigger ID, or title containing the agent name.

 bash

-swarmlord logs <name>
+swarmlord logs [name] [options]

 swarmlord pause / swarmlord resume

 Disable or re-enable a deployed agent's trigger or schedule.
+On-demand agents are always available and cannot be paused.

 bash

-swarmlord pause <name>
+swarmlord pause [name]

-swarmlord resume <name>
+swarmlord resume [name]

 swarmlord destroy